potassco/telingo/README.md

 telingo examples/example1.lp
 ```

-To use `telingo` directly form source run `python -m telingo` from the
+To use `telingo` directly from source run `python -m telingo` from the
 project's root directory.

 # Installation